laurentkal/GettingData/codebook.md

-##Variables used in the "averageData" dataset
+##Codebook for the "averageData" dataset generated through the run_analysis.R script
 ###Variables that identify the subject and activity measured
 *subjectID: identifies the subject that is observed.
 There are 30 subjects in the dataset.
 *activity: indicates the activity measured: